Tess Leopold – NY State Bar #2050151

 - Rule DR 1-102 prohibited attorneys from engaging in conduct that was prejudicial to the administration of justice, or engaging in any other conduct that adversely reflected on their fitness to practice law.

-What can be done about it: The grievance calls for the committee to issue a grave sanction, such as a lengthy suspension of Leopold’s law license or disbarment.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue a grave sanction, such as suspending Leopold’s law license or disbarment.
 It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.

 Unfortunately, the Grievance Committee has not informed the professors or the public of the outcome of this ethics complaint or even whether the complaint is being investigated.
 Deprived of such information, the public has no way to evaluate whether this government body is doing its job.
 We call on the Grievance Committee to be transparent in its proceedings and findings in this matter.

 Note: This is a summary based on the grievance, click on the grievance below for more detail.
 The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or case(s) mentioned; the grievance is based on court opinions, briefs and/or other documents cited therein.